ggonnella/textformats/manuals/Python_API.md

 The method `datatype_definition.is_valid_encoded(string)`
 can be used to validate an encoded string.

-The method `datatype_definition.is_valid_decoded(item, json=False)` is used
+The method `datatype_definition.is_valid_decoded(data, json=False)` is used
-to validate decoded data.
+to determine if the data could be validly represented using the definition.
 By default, instead of directly providing the data to the method, its JSON representation can be passed; in this case the optional boolean flag `json` must be set.